metabase/metabase/docs/configuring-metabase/settings.md

 Admins can pick a dashboard to serve as the homepage.
 If people lack permissions to view the selected dashboard, Metabase will redirect them to the default homepage.

+If you've set a dashboard as your homepage, and want to revert to the default Metabase homepage, simply turn off the **Enabled** toggle to disable the Custome Homepage feature.

 ## Redirect to HTTPS

 By default, Metabase is served over HTTP.